Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `DB_HOST`

   The Database host to which application will connect.
-Its value must be host(ip) at which your database server is running.
+Its value must be a host(IP) at which your database server is running.
 For example `127.0.0.1`.
 If you are running the application using docker, use database service name `db` as host.

 * `DB_PORT`

-  A Port that database server listen.
-Generally mysql server listen at the port `3306`.
+  A Port that database server listens.
+Generally, MySQL server listen at the port `3306`.

 * `DB_DATABASE`

-  Name of your database will be the Value .
+  Name of your database will be the Value.

 * `DB_USERNAME`

-  The User of your mysql server will the value.
-By default `mysql` has user called `root`.
+  The User of your MySQL server will the value.
+By default `mysql` has a user called `root`.

 * `DB_PASSWORD`

-  Value must be the password of your mysql server to be connected.Mysql does not set any password by default.
+  Value must be the password of your MySQL server to be connected.
+Mysql does not set any password by default.

 ### 3. Admin Settings(Initial User to run)